‘PM 100% focused on his own image’: Rahul Gandhi slams Modi over China issue

 New Delhi, July 23: Congress leader Rahul Gandhi on Thursday launched a scathing attack at Prime Minister Narendra Modi for his handling of the border standoff with China, saying that his government lacked a clear cut vision to take the nation forward.

-"PM is 100% focused on building his own image.
+"PM is 100 per cent focused on building his own image.
 India's captured institutions are all busy doing this task.
 One man's image is not a substitute for a national vision," Gandhi tweeted, along with a video in which he deliberated on how India should deal with the China situation.

+The Congress leader has been critical of PM Modi and his government over the handling of the border issue with China in Ladakh and has even accused the prime minister of having "surrendered" Indian territory to China.

+"If you deal with them from a position of strength, you can work with them you can get what you need and it can be actually done.
+But if they sense weakness then you had it," he said."